As the days get shorter and winter approaches, the yearly ritual of preparing your home for the dreaded colder weather is now underway.

 - the extra time that’s wasted looking for things

-- generally prohibiting you from getting the most functionality out of your garage space
+- generally prohibits you from getting the most functionality out of your garage space

 Taking a proactive approach to your fall garage storage considerations will serve you well throughout the coming colder months.
 You’ll also notice the benefits when the warm weather returns.